tormod17/aws-s3-uploading/README.md

  - Another npm module which allows manipulation of the file system in the cloud is ``s3fs``
  - I will now look at (uploadcare)[https://uploadcare.com/] as this provides integration with other services and creates cdn links for your files.
+ - Send your file from the frontend by (signing the request)[https://devcenter.heroku.com/articles/s3-upload-node]